codePascal/psychic-eureka/README.md

 where `i` denotes the project number.

 Solved projects have the correct answer written to the description.
+If you try to run problems that are not implemented yet, a `NotImplementedError` will be raised.